pachitorusso/conwaylife/README.md

 * Naviage to solution's folder
 * Run *`docker-compose up` to spin up MongoDB
-* Run *`dotnet run --project ConwayLife` and navigate to the given url in the browser
+* Run *`dotnet run --project ConwayLife` and navigate to http://localhost:5034/swagger/index.html
 * Run the API using swagger UI

 ## List of API for the given requirements